J-Wachs/Z21Dashboard/UserManual.md

 Next to each turnout, a button for settings is shown.
 When you click on it, a popup dialogue opens that lets you choose which protocol should be used for the decoder in the turnout.

 In the popup, you can choose between 'DCC' and 'MM' for Märklin Motorola.
+You can also delete the turnout from the overview.

 ### Voltage and Current Overview